tytydraco/yessleep/out/Someone_Stole_the_Rifle_Built_to_Kill_Gods_Then_They_Pointed_It_at_Me.md

 "...Congratulations."

-"...Your manifestations came true."
+"...Your manifestations have came true."

-Another pause.

-"...I hope every single one of you stubs your toe every morning for the rest of your lives."
+I sincerely hope every single one of you stubs your toe every morning for the rest of your lives.